VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 # The Conference Management System

-This section describes the Contoso Conference Management System as it was envisaged at the start of the journey.
-The team has not used the CQRS pattern before, therefore the system that is delivered at the end of our journey may not match this description exactly because:
+This section describes the Contoso Conference Management System as the
+team envisaged it at the start of the journey.
+The team has not used the CQRS pattern before; therefore the system that is delivered at the end of our journey may not match this description exactly because:

 * What we learn as we go may impact on what we plan to deliver.
 * It is more difficult to estimate what can be achieved in the available time.

 ## Overview of the System

 Contoso plans to build an online conference management system that will enable Contoso's customers to plan and manage conferences that are held